cysouw/diathesis/text/c07_participle.md

 d.  ^* Der Zug wird angekommen.
 :::

-The first observation of such a restriction goes back to the *Sprachlehre* of Carl Friedrich Aichinger [-@aichinger1754: 282 ff.], who reserves the term ~~participium~~ for verbs that allow for an adnominal usage of their participles [@Last a].
+The first observation of such a restriction goes back to the *Sprachlehre* of Carl Friedrich Aichinger [-@aichinger1754: 282 ff.], who reserves the term ~~participium~~ for verbs that allow for an adnominal usage of their participles [@last a].
 His rationale for this restriction is that 'real' participles should allow for declension (like in Latin) and in German only the adnominal usage shows (minimal) declension.
-In contrast, participles in light-verb constructions [@Last c] are morphologically immutable in German, so Aichinger proposes to call them differently, proposing the term ~~supinum~~.
+In contrast, participles in light-verb constructions [@last c] are morphologically immutable in German, so Aichinger proposes to call them differently, proposing the term ~~supinum~~.
 This nomenclature is very unfortunate, because the German participle has no relation at all to the Latin supine, neither formally nor functionally.
 Being criticised for this terminology, Aichinger explains that he uses the term 'Supinum' solely because the Latin supine is also an immutable verb from [e.g. @aichinger1776: 627].
 Although there are many unfortunate terminological confusions in the history of linguistics, this inappropriate usage of the term 'Supinum' can still be found in German grammatical literature to this day (with a history of transmission that deserves more in-depth study), most forcefully reinforced by the usage in Bech [-@bech1955] and the large literature building on that influential work.

 Restrictions on which light-verb constructions are possible with specific participles are widely discussed in the literature.
-For example, *angekommen* can be used with *sein* [@Last c] but not with *werden* [@Last d].
-In contrast, *geputzt* can be used with both light verbs [@LLast c,d].
+For example, *angekommen* can be used with *sein* [@last c] but not with *werden* [@last d].
+In contrast, *geputzt* can be used with both light verbs [@llast c,d].
 In recent years there has been an extensive discussion about two classes of intransitive verbs depending on their light-verb possibilities.
 This discussion originated with the discussion on impersonal *werden* passive (see [@sec:participles-werden-impersonal-passive]) in Perlmutter [-@perlmutter1978].
 He introduced the terms ~~unakkusative/unergative~~ for intransitive verbs that do (~~unergative~~) or do not (~~unakkusative~~) allow for such impersonal passives see [@pullum1988 for a discussion of the origin of the term and scholarly predecessors; for an early discussions in German, see @wunderlich1985].
 The most extensive discussion of the grammatical possibilities of intransitives in German can be found in Grewendorf [-@grewendorf1989: 18-20], though unfortunately (and confusingly) under the heading ~~ergative~~.

 The basic proposal from this literature is the ~~unaccusative hypothesis~~, which states that with so-called unaccusative intransitives, the sole argument is underlyingly an object.
-For example, an unaccusative verb like *einschlafen* 'to fall asleep' can be combined with *sein* [@Next a], but not with *haben* [@Next b], and it does not allow for an impersonal passive [@Next c].
-In contrast, an unergative verb like *schlafen* 'to sleep' has the reversed distribution [@NNext].
+For example, an unaccusative verb like *einschlafen* 'to fall asleep' can be combined with *sein* [@next a], but not with *haben* [@next b], and it does not allow for an impersonal passive [@next c].
+In contrast, an unergative verb like *schlafen* 'to sleep' has the reversed distribution [@nnext].

 :::ex
 a.
 Das Kind ist eingeschlafen.